Jizzle James

-Edgerrin "Jizzle" James Jr. (born December 25, 2004) is an American former college basketball player for the Cincinnati Bearcats of the Big 12 Conference.
+Edgerrin Tyree "Jizzle" James Jr. (born December 25, 2004) is an American college basketball player for the Charlotte 49ers of the American Conference.
+He previously played for the Cincinnati Bearcats.

 Early life and high school

 As a junior at Olympia High School, James averaged 25.4 points per game.
 Ranked as a four-star recruit and the 10th overall point guard in the class of 2023, he committed to play college basketball for the Cincinnati Bearcats over offers from schools such as Indiana, Miami, and USC.

 College career

 In the first round of the 2024 National Invitation Tournament, James made his first career start, where he scored 25 points in a victory over Bradley.
-As freshman in 2023-24, he appeared in 37 games with two starts, where he averaged 8.8 points and 2.1 rebounds per game.
+As freshman in 2023–24, he appeared in 37 games with two starts, where he averaged 8.8 points and 2.1 rebounds per game.
 On February 11, 2025, James notched 25 points and six assists in a win over Utah.

 On August 19, 2025, Cincinnati head coach Wes Miller announced that James was no longer a part of the program, and had been removed from the team in July.
+On December 17, it was announced that James had been added back to the Cincinnati Bearcats' active roster.
+He averaged 10.9 points per game and shot 44% from behind the arc.
+At the end of the 2025–26 season, James entered the transfer portal.

+On April 13, 2026, James announced his intentions to transfer to Charlotte.